Content for the modern web development architecture:

 baseURLpoints to the new site hosted by Netlify

-- Images can be upload directly from the editor to a dedicated folder in the Git repo
+- Images can be uploaded directly from the editor to a dedicated folder in the Git repo

 - The full URL to the image comes from the front matter